This stretched hexagon shape creates interesting variations to traditional patterns.

-She also shows you how to sew these together without the ‘Y’ seam; simply by adding 60 degree triangles you get a lovely straight seam to sew – whether by hand or by machine.
+She also shows how to sew these together without the ‘Y’ seam, simply by adding 60 degree triangles you get a lovely straight seam to sew, whether by hand or by machine.

 Jennie gives a really good tip about checking the grain of your triangles when you add them to the long hexagon shape which will avoid having stretchy patchwork.

-and if you really like to press the seams open – you might like to consider the Strip Stick a great little gadget that isolates the seam for you.
+In addition, if you really like to press the seams open, you might like to consider the strip stick – a great little gadget that isolates the seam for you.

-You could of course work these shapes together with a 60 degree diamond and over papers in the traditional English Paper Piecing fashion. – as Jennie says -“the option is yours”.
+You could work these shapes together with a 60 degree diamond and over papers in the traditional English Paper Piecing fashion.

 Jennie is a world renown quilt teacher, lecturer, author of nine quilt books and numerous patterns.
 From Houston to Qatar, Durban to Melbourne, Auckland and many other international cities, Jennie has wowed them all with her superb teaching style and hilarious lectures all laced with wit, charm and professional expertise.